Mothcam/Mothcam/README_beginners.md

 7. In the general tab:
    -  Make a Hostname
    -  Set a username and password
-   -   nter the wifi settings (preferably of a hotspot or router to allow easy determination of the Pi's IP adress)
+   -  Enter the wifi settings (preferably of a hotspot or router to allow easy determination of the Pi's IP adress)
    -   Set the timezone and keyboard settings to your preferred settings
 8. In the Services menu turn on SSH with password authentication
 9. Save the settings and then click on yes to apply these settings to the OS